RondeSC/Miller_Shuffle_Algo/README.md

 The prime number values are not critical, but must be greater than any value of 'listsize' to be used.
 To help ensure pseudo randomness p2 should be ~= p1 times the golden ratio (1.618) or its square root.

-With the prime values below (now used in MSA-C) I tested with every value of 'listsize' from 2 to p1-1.
+With the prime values below (used in MSA-C) I tested with every value of 'listsize' from 2 to p1-1.
 These are about as large as these can be, such that the variables in the algorithm only need to be 16bit unsigned, and the math 32 bits unsigned (I think, the easiest way to insure that is to use 32bit unsigned variables).
 Given that the unsigned int variables are implemented as 32 bits, the (unsigned long) type casts in the code are unnecessary (they are needed for 8bit Arduinos).
 ```